harry-sparta/eng-48-bash-basics/README.md

   3. copy SSH key to Github setting
 - Practice some Bash
 - Make md file for time & task management

+## Git write in file command:
+- cat .gitignore
+    - scans the file for any written content
+- echo 'venv/' > .gitignore
+    - writes venv/ into .gitignore
+    - but writing anymore will overwrite the first echo
+- echo '.idea/' >> .gitignore
+    - appends .idea/ into .gitignore

+## Git move a file or rename:
+- mv READEME.md README.md
+    - moving a file and not specify a directory will just rename the file with the new name giving